The US has nearly 900 measles cases, and 10 states have active outbreaks. Here's what to know

 Health officials in Knox County, in east-central Ohio, said there are a total of 20 people with measles, but seven of them do not live in the state.

-The state health department is not releasing which counties have cases, but Cleveland, Custer and Oklahoma counties have had public exposures in the past couple of months.

-Erie County health officials in far northwest Pennsylvania declared an outbreak in mid-April; an official case count was not immediately available.
+There are eight measles cases in Erie County in far northwest Pennsylvania, officials said Friday.
+The county declared an outbreak in mid-April.
 The state said Friday it has 13 cases overall in 2025, including international travel-related cases in Montgomery County and one in Philadelphia.

 Tennessee has six measles cases as of Thursday.
 Health department spokesman Bill Christian said all cases are the middle part of the state, and that “at least three of these cases are linked to each other” but declined to specify further.
 The state also did not say whether the cases were linked to other outbreaks or when Tennessee's outbreak started.